kmarkus/microblx/doc/tutorial.md

 platform_main_LDFLAGS = -module -avoid-version -shared -export-dynamic  @UBX_LIBS@ -ldl
 ```

-Here we specifiy that the name of the executable is _platform_main_
+Here, we specify that the name of the executable is _platform_main_
-It might be possible that, if some custom types are used in the configuration, but are not installed, they mist be added to the _CFLAGS_:
+It might be possible that, if some custom types are used in the configuration, but are not installed, they must be added to the _CFLAGS_:

 ```cmake
 platform_main_CFLAGS = -I${top_srcdir}/libubx -I path/to/other/headers  @UBX_CFLAGS@